pkulchenko/fullmoon/README.md

 fm.makePath("post", {id = 123}) --> /post/123, same as previous one
 ```

-If two routes use the same name, then the name will be associated with
+If two routes use the same name, then the name is associated with the
-the one that was registered last, but both routes will still be present.
+one that was registered last, but both routes are still be present.

 The route name can also be used with external/static routes that are
 only used for URL generation.

-### Request parameters
+### Request table and parameters

 ### Request filters